zaiisao/Documentation/en/Interactive Broadcast/android_video.md

     <img alt="../_images/video_appid.png" src="https://web-cdn.agora.io/docs-files/en/video_appid.png" style="width: 500px;"/>

-## Adding the Agora SDK to Your Project
+## Add the Agora SDK to Your Project

 1. Open the `build.gradle` file under the **app** folder from the **Project Files** view in Android Studio.
 Make a note of the path of the libs folder to the right of **fileTree**.
 This is where you will put the Agora SDK for Android files later on.